mrjonstrong/mrjonstrong.github.io/_drafts/Draft-Hello-World-Python-Github.md

 The OSS Scorecard is worth following.
 They have an action you can add to help highlight improvements to make [https://github.com/ossf/scorecard](https://github.com/ossf/scorecard)

 Use [harden runner](https://github.com/step-security/harden-runner) to secure workflows. [app.stepsecurity.io](app.stepsecurity.io)

+Scan against your public repos for security issues in public workflows - just a basic PAT will do [https://github.com/TinderSec/gh-workflow-auditor](https://github.com/TinderSec/gh-workflow-auditor)